davebenson/doom4-walkthrough/README.md

 # Mission 1:  UAC

+### Mission 1: Intro
 The mission starts with you exiting an elevator, and dropping onto a lower plane.
-3 small armor pieces are there; proceed upward to find a Info Entry: ???
+3 small armor pieces are there; proceed upward to find a Codex Entry: "Environments / UAC".

 As you approach another tall cliff, you can see Imps running off into the horizon: these can be shot but it's not worth the effort.
 You can also shoot The Possesseds below, but it's better to use them as walking health bonuses.

-### Mission 1, Fight Pre-Blue-Keycard
+### Mission 1: Fight: Pre-Blue-Keycard

 This is the first real fight of the game.
 It occurs on a 2-level dual-figure-eight structure.